martian-lang/martian-docs/content/about/index.md

 type: post
 ---

-Martian was created by at [10x Genomics](https://www.10xgenomics.com/), where it serves as a core part of the software engineering toolchain.
+Martian was created at [10x Genomics](https://www.10xgenomics.com/), where it serves as a core part of the software engineering toolchain.
 As a developer framework, Martian helps to make tractable the design, development and maintenance of over 30 pipelines by 25+ developers.
-As a runtime, Martian has cumulatively executed, just internally at 10x Genomics, over 91 million jobs consuming 1.3 core-millennia of CPU time.
+As a runtime, Martian has cumulatively executed, just internally at 10x Genomics, over 100 million jobs consuming 1.5 core-millennia of CPU time.
 Martian has executed many millions more core-hours at customer sites, and is one of the most heavily exercised computational pipeline frameworks deployed in the field.

 ### History